Aleksander-Drozd/csvwlib/README.md

 ## About

-`pycsvw` is a python implementation of [W3C CSV on the Web recommendations](http://w3c.github.io/csvw/).
+`csvwlib` is a python implementation of [W3C CSV on the Web recommendations](http://w3c.github.io/csvw/).
 It enables merging CSV file and associated metadata into JSON or RDF.

 ## Installation

 ```
-pip install pycsvw
+pip install csvwlib
 ```

 ## Usage